BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/DataNewSimple.md

   def test_data_new_simple
     prelude do |_, log|
-      log.section('Create an instance of Album') do
-        album = Album.new(
+      log.section('Create and log an instance of Album') do album = Album.new(
             :id => nil,
             :userId => 1,